bright/new-www/content/blog/top-newsletters-digital-health-healthtech.md

 ## The Secret Sauce

-Another newsletter that presents all the technology in healthcare nuances, yet with a focus on truly enhancing patient care and empathy in healthcare.
+Another newsletter that presents all the technology in healthcare nuances, yet with a focus on enhancing patient care and empathy in healthcare.

 Powered by: Kris Mulcahy, Director of Business Development and Innovation at Brightisle